-How Will the Human Race End?
-A Humorous Idea
+How Will the Human Race End? a Humorous Supposition

 Have You Ever Wondered About the End Times?

 These days, there is a lot of talk and speculation about the so-called "end times" or "end of days" based on wild speculation on the ancient Mayan calendar.
 And when i say, "these days," I mean an ongoing obsession with this unknowable date.
 Nearly every year, someone comes out of the woodwork, predicting the "end times," based on some obscure of fuzzy notion dredged up from some "holy book," or ancient reckoning system.

 There is an entire segment of society that believes the end date on the Mayan calendar is an accurate predictor of the end of the world; after all, it's carved in stone--quite literally.
 Well, guess what?
 The date came and went, and here we all are still.

 There are also afficionados of Nostradamus' cryptic writings, of which there have been countless interpretations and translations.
 His work is not carved in stone, however; it's written on paper, so I doubt it holds as much weight.